hardbyte/python-can/doc/scripts.rst

                                   python -m can.viewer -f 100:7FC
                             Note that the ID and mask are alway interpreted as hex values -i, --interface {iscan,ixxat,kvaser,neovi,nican,pcan,serial,slcan,socketcan,socketcan_ctypes,socketcan_native,usb2can,vector,virtual}
-                            Specify the backend CAN interface to use. (default: "socketcan") --ignore-canopen      Do not print CANopen information
+                            Specify the backend CAN interface to use.
+      --ignore-canopen      Do not print CANopen information

     Shortcuts: